Private Limited Company Advantages & Disadvantages (Updated 2026)

 Protected business name

 When you register your business name with Companies House, the name is protected and cannot be used by any other business.
 Anyone wishing to register a name must check that it is available.
 If Companies House recognise a matching name or a name that is very similar, they will advise the business and refuse to grant permission.
-This level of protection makes it difficult for other companies offering copies of your products cannot ‘pass-off’ their products as genuine.
+Registering a company name prevents another company from registering the same name, or a name that is too similar under Companies House rules.
+It does not give the same protection as a registered trade mark and will not, by itself, stop all passing-off or brand infringement risks.
+Businesses that rely on their brand should also check trade mark availability and consider trade mark registration.

 Related: Legal aspects of starting a small business.
 Don’t make these common mistakes!